- Research Interests:

 Dr. Hall joined the UVA School of Medicine faculty and UVA Cancer Center in 2014.
 He specializes in the treatment of thoracic malignancies, including non-small-cell lung cancer, small-cell lung cancer, thymic malignancies and mesothelioma.
 His primary research focus is the application of novel therapeutics, including immunotherapy, antibody drug conjugates, tyrosine kinase inhibitors and combination therapies for the treatment of lung cancer.
-In addition to his clinical work, Dr. Hall is involved in the educational leadership of the internal medicine residency program and is the associate program director for the hematology/oncology fellowship program.
+Dr. Hall has been the UVA principal investigator on multiple lung cancer clinical trials since joining the faculty.
+In addition to his clinical work, Dr. Hall is involved in the educational leadership of the internal medicine residency program and became the hematology/oncology fellowship program director in August 2017.

 - Hematology and Oncology, University of South Florida